robolaunch/cloudy/docs/Electrical&ElectronicalDesign/ElectronicalRequirements/README.md

 The battery cover of Cloudy is easily removable.
 To turn off the power of Cloudy, you can use the illuminated on/off button located on the back.
 In emergency situations, there is an emergency button to instantly cut off the power to the engines.
 Cloudy also includes a charging port for recharging and additional power output ports for connecting external equipment both inside and outside the device.
 # Voltage Regulator

 The voltage needs of the parts on the robot are different.
 There are 2 voltage regulators on Cloudy.
-One of them is the 5 volt 6 amp ubec part used only to power the computer.
-The computer can sometimes draw high power.
+One of them used only to power the computer.
 The 2nd bec is used to power the Esp32 and all other sensors and peripherals.

-# Voltage Regulator
+# Battery

 "The power required for the operation of all systems on Cloudy is obtained from 18650 lion batteries in a 6s1p arrangement.The 3200mAh capacity of the battery allows Cloudy to run for a duration of over one hour.
 By modifying the battery cover to accommodate larger batteries, the operating time can potentially be extended to a maximum of 10 hours.
 # Bill Of Materials List